BlazeITA/Pkg2zip-to-NoNpDrm/README.md

 - a BAT script that uses **7-Zip**
 - a BAT script that uses the built-in **Windows compression**

+All three variants are intended to:

+- process all detected `TITLEID` folders inside `app`
+- check the source structure for each title
+- merge base game, update, and DLC when present
+- create a temporary Vita3K-ready structure
+- compress the rebuilt content into a ZIP archive
+- automatically rename the final ZIP through `TITLEID_NAME_MATCH.txt`
+- skip recompression if the renamed final ZIP already exists
+- delete the temporary folder after processing

 ## Requirements

-- WinRAR — requires WinRAR.exe; supported in the script folder, a local WinRAR folder, standard install paths, or PATH.
-- 7-Zip — requires 7z.exe; supported in the script folder, a local 7-Zip folder, standard install paths, or PATH.
-- Windows built-in — no external software required, but less reliable for large archives.

-Windows built-in — no external software required, but less reliable for large archives.

-Recommendation
-WinRAR — recommended for its clearer compression progress display and for not having the file size limitations of the built-in Windows compression method.
+### Common requirements

-To use these scripts correctly, you need a main folder containing:
+To use these scripts correctly, you need a main working folder containing:

 - `app`
 - `addcont`
 - `patch`

-You must also place the BAT file downloaded from this repository inside that same main folder.
+You must also place inside that same main folder:

+- the BAT file downloaded from this repository
+- the `TITLEID_NAME_MATCH.txt` mapping file

 Required final structure: